 (c) Action Against Health Care Facility Privileges.
 A licensee shall notify the Board of any restriction, termination, revocation, suspension or resignation of his or her health care facility privileges in accordance with 243 CMR 1.03(5).
 A licensee's report of an action against his or her privileges is a mandated report.
 The licensee shall report the action taken against his or her privileges within 30 days of the health care facility's action, notwithstanding any appeal that may be pending.

 (d) Report on Certain Adverse Events Occurring in a Licensee's Office.
-Pursuant to M.G.L. c.
-112, § 5, a licensee must report to the Board the following events, if precipitated by a treatment administered or a procedure performed in a licensee's office setting:
+A licensee must report to the Board the following events, if precipitated by a treatment administered or a procedure performed in a licensee's office setting:

 1. an unplanned patient transfer to a hospital; or

-2. a patient's death, when this death was unexpected and not related to the natural course of the patient's illness or underlying condition.
+2. a patient death, when this death was unexpected and not related to the natural course of the patient's illness or underlying condition; or

+3. a serious injury.

 The report shall be filed by the licensee as soon as possible, but in no event later than 30 days following the event.

 (e) Dissolution or Disassociation from a Professional Practice for Reasons of Competence.
 A licensee shall report a dissolution of, or disassociation from, a professional corporation, partnership or other professional practice group, however legally organized, when the dissolution is for cause.
 A licensee shall report to the Board when such dissolution or disassociation is related, directly or indirectly, to: